apurbzz-1994/notion_habit_tracker_cli/README.md

 - Rewriting some of the code to make it more Object Oriented
 - CLI feature - to be able to add multiple streaks for the day with the same command
 - ~~CLI feature - an optional argument to be able to add a note to a streak that goes to the streak’s page in Notion, kind of like a commit message~~
+- Data export feature with date filter so that it can be imported to data viz platforms